Ten Principles to Forge a Cooperative Urban Ecosystem

 Hong Kong has great opportunity to build on its strengths as a leading financial market to innovate around insurance of climate-related risks and provide capital for sustainable development.
 The city can also continue to support the wider business community in further embracing sustainability and addressing climate vulnerabilities through research and technological advancements.

-The City of Miami has demonstrated the potential of regional collaborations with neighbouring governments, cross-jurisdictional initiatives, and local financing mechanisms.
+The City of Miami has demonstrated the potential of regional collaborations with neighboring governments, cross-jurisdictional initiatives, and local financing mechanisms.
 The city’s resilience plan, Resilient305, was developed in concert with the next-door city of Miami Beach and Miami-Dade County and aligns with the Regional Climate Action Plan put out by the Southeast Florida Climate Change Compact, a 4-county body that provides localized climate science and guidance on policy and advocacy to local municipalities.

 Further land use and planning decisions can be unified under a comprehensive development plan that broadly embeds resilience in the city’s development, while directing growth toward higher-elevation areas and preserving housing affordability long-term.

 New York City is working on ambitious protective waterfront infrastructure, especially around Lower Manhattan – a result of its success with innovative public-private design competitions such as Rebuild by Design.
-Broadly, its resilience work is driven by a combination of proactive planning and sciencebased policy guidance.
+Broadly, its resilience work is driven by a combination of proactive planning and science-based policy guidance.
 A major next step for the city will be to scale up resilience retrofits across its existing and aging building stock, in part by using existing energy efficiency retrofit programs and financing mechanisms.

-The book celebrates Rotterdam’s historic culture of collaboration, originating in communal maintenance of the city’s sea defences.
+The book celebrates Rotterdam’s historic culture of collaboration, originating in communal maintenance of the city’s sea defenses.
 Residents have been further motivated to take part in building resilience by the reimagining of public spaces as infrastructure for balancing recreation and managing stormwater.

 Additionally, the city works with developers on co-financing and incentives to encourage adoption of resilience strategies like green roofs, complementing requirements to capture stormwater onsite to reduce flooding.
 Rotterdam can stimulate even greater private sector participation by clarifying the business case for resilience, creating new or highlighting existing incentive programs, and incorporating flexibility within building regulations to allow for innovative development.